wadevries/sps/README.md

 this way.
 A task with a dependency that is not complete cannot be completed itself.

-Task have an assignee property, which is the person that is supposed to complete the task.
-Atomic tasks have a single person as assignee.
+Atomic tasks have an assignee property, which is the person that is supposed to complete the task.
 The assignees of a composite task is the union of all assignees in its subtasks.

 Tasks have various other properties, such as a status that can contain custom information about the task, and an estimated length/duration for the task.
 The different statuses of a task are user configurable.
-Whether a task is complete or not is not a status, but a separate field in the task, due to its special meaning in the task heirarchy.
+Whether a task is complete or not is not a status, but a separate field in the task, due to its special meaning in the task hierarchy.

 The second component of the planner are contexts.
 Every task has a context.
 A context relates to the persons or entities that are